AdobeDocs/campaign-classic.de-DE/help/platform/using/external-accounts.md

 * ODBC (Sybase ASE, Sybase IQ)
 * HTTP-Weiterleitung auf Remote-Datenbank

-### Schneeflocken-Außenkonto {#snowflake-external-account}
+### Schneeflocken-Externe Konto {#snowflake-external-account}

-Mit dem externen **Snowflake** -Konto können Sie Ihre Kampagneninstanz mit Ihrer externen Snowflake-Datenbank verbinden.
-Weitere Informationen zur Konfiguration von Campaign Classic mit Snowflake finden Sie auf dieser [Seite](../../platform/using/specific-configuration-database.md#configure-access-to-snowflake).
+The **Snowflake** external account allows you to connect your Campaign instance to your Snowflake external database.
+For more information on how to configure Campaign Classic with Snowflake, refer to this [page](../../platform/using/specific-configuration-database.md#configure-access-to-snowflake).

 Um dieses externe Konto für die gemeinsame Verwendung mit Adobe Campaign zu konfigurieren, müssen Sie die folgenden Informationen eingeben: